-Before I start this, I have to say that the purpose of recounting this story is to make us see the silver lining on every dark cloud and not to mock anybody.
+Before I start this, I have to say that the purpose of recounting this story is to change our perspective.
+Make us see the silver lining in every dark cloud and not to mock anybody.

 This is not a made up story, it is what I saw for myself in the radiotherapy ward of a University College Hospital Ibadan.
 The professor was down with a sort of cancer.
 The question of whether he survived or not, I can’t answer but what I can say is the reality it brought me to.
 “Whatever situation I find myself, I should thank God and never complain, but embrace life and every moment with joy and gratitude”.
 Just like the bible say that in all situation we should give thanks because it is the will of God.
 (1 Thess 5:18).

 This is not a topic about settling for your situation and sitting down in your shit hole, not fighting back or aiming higher but seeing a reason to give thanks, a blessing you enjoy as against what you lack.
 Even if you are that Professor waiting for death, you have families around, you still have breath in you, I have seen many patients abandoned to their predicaments.
 If you will only look well, you have a tangible reason, something to make you smile and look up to heaven and make you utter a heartfelt “THANK YOU GOD”.

 Anytime I am left with nothing but cassava flakes (garri) without condiments, I remember my experience in that hospital ward 8 years ago, I thank God because it’s going through my throat.
 To the issue of what took me, there is a talk for another day.

 Read also an article I posted months ago the beauty of a THANK YOU

 Do have a great week and remain thankful even if the face of opposition and disheartening circumstances.